top of page

 Seoul travel tips:

-I would recommend looking into the "Discover Seoul pass" which is exactly like the Busan Pass where it includes a bunch of activities you can do for free within a time period.
+I would recommend looking into the 'Discover Seoul Pass' which is exactly like the Busan Pass where it includes a bunch of activities you can do for free within a time period.
 It's such a great way to explore the city and do activities you may not have heard about but not only that, the pass also includes shopping discounts and free transport on certain train lines.
 Click here to learn more about the pass!
+The paid activities we mention in this part of the blog are included in the pass unless otherwise stated :)

 Where to stay: